 How to Forgive a Cheater – Dealing with Infidelity

-• You need to decide, before you try and forgive, whether you are the kind of person that can!
-Some people can forgive and let go and move on.
-Others cannot.
-If you can’t, it is best to let go of the relationship.
-Decide what you will need in order to move past this point, and see if your partner will provide it.
-You may not even want to forgive.
-But pursuing a relationship that will constantly be a reminder of your hurt and pain is not fair to you.
-Sure, at first, you may feel justified in punishing your partner, but in the long run this is unhealthy and leaves you with a relationship that offers you nothing.
-Consider whether you are willing to gamble with being hurt again, and whether or not you will give your partner a real chance to earn trust back.
+• Assess Your Ability to Forgive: Before attempting forgiveness, determine if you’re capable of letting go.
+Some people can forgive and move on; others cannot.
+If you can’t forgive, it may be healthier to end the relationship.
+Identify what you need to move forward and see if your partner can provide it.
+You might not want to forgive, and staying in a relationship that constantly reminds you of pain is unfair to yourself.
+Initially, punishing your partner may feel justified, but in the long run, this is unhealthy and leaves you with an unfulfilling relationship.
+Consider whether you’re willing to risk being hurt again and if you can genuinely give your partner a chance to rebuild trust.

 Share: